zerotier/lf/README.md

 Fully decentralized means anyone can run a node without obtaining special permission and all nodes are effectively equal.
 Fully replicated means every node stores all data.

-LF is built on a [directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) data model.
+LF is built on a [directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) data model that makes synchronization easy and allows many different security and conflict resolution strategies to be used.
 Proof of work is used to rate limit writes to the shared data store on public networks and as one thing that can be considered by conflict resolution and trust algorithms.
 See [DESIGN.md](doc/DESIGN.md) for details.
+(This document is under construction.)

 The name LF comes from the short story [The Aleph](https://en.wikipedia.org/wiki/The_Aleph_%28short_story%29) by Jorge Luis Borges and the novel [Mona Lisa Overdrive](https://en.wikipedia.org/wiki/Mona_Lisa_Overdrive) by William Gibson.
 Borges' story involves a point in space that contains all other points, a fitting metaphor for a data store where every node stores everything.
 Gibson's novel features a sci-fi take on Borges' concept.
 At one point a character calls it the "LF" because "aleph" has been mis-heard as an acronym.
 We used LF because there's already an open source project called Aleph, it gives the command line client `lf` a short name, and because two levels of obscure literary reference recursion is cool.

-### Why?
+### Why Does This Exist?

 The purpose of LF is to provide for decentralized systems what the key/value store aspects of [etcd](https://github.com/etcd-io/etcd) and [consul](https://www.consul.io) provide in centrally managed environments, namely a fast reliable store for small but critical pieces of information.